OPtimising Treatment for MIld Systolic hypertension in the Elderly

 University of Cambridge University of Southampton

 The trial is funded by the National Institute for Health Research, Oxford Collaboration for Leadership in Applied Health Research and School for Primary Care Research.
 Ethics Ref: 16/SC/0628.
 EudraCT Number: 2016-004236-38.
+The OPTiMISE extension study (OPTiMISE-X) is funded by the British Heart Foundation.

 High blood pressure increases the risk of heart attack and stroke and is the most common chronic condition in older patients.
 More than half of patients aged 80 years or older will have high blood pressure, many of which may be taking two or more different drugs to control it.